reebhub/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

   is required from clients when accessing a sharding-capable server or a sharded database.
     * The client API is **unchanged** under a sharded database.
-      Clients of RavenDB versions older than 6.0 (that do not provide sharding) can seamlessly connect a sharded database, without making any adaptations or even knowing that the database they connect is sharded.
+      Clients of RavenDB versions older than 6.0 (that provided no sharding support) can seamlessly connect a sharded database, without making any adaptations or even knowing that the database they connect is sharded.
     * Particular modifications in RavenDB features under a sharded